jnhn333/jnhn.github.com/README.md

   app/views/posts/_post.html.erb
-    If you success to sign in, you can see this page Left side is user's information that sign in now.(profile_picture, count comments,posts,following users and so on) Right side is timeline like facebook. write comments, posts, using function like','follow'.
-And you can see all users posts.
+    If you success to sign in, you can see this page Left side is user's information that sign in now.
+    (profile_picture, count comments,posts,following users and so on) Right side is timeline like facebook.
+    (write comments, posts, using function like','follow'. and you can see all users posts.)

   app/views/posts/edit.html.erb
     Edit posts page.